 - By advanced packaging platform: flip-chip, fan-out, fan-in, 3D stacked, embedded die

-- Analysis of the “U.S. – China effect” on the semiconductor business and supply chain
+- Analysis of the “U.S. – China effect” on the semiconductor industry and supply chain

-- Wafer-starts share and evolution, by manufacturers from different business models (IDM, OSAT, foundry) and by different advanced packaging platforms
+- Wafer-starts market shares and evolution by manufacturers from different business models (IDM, OSAT, foundry) and by various

-- Revenue, wafer, and unit forecasts, per platform and applications segment
+- Revenue, wafer, and unit forecasts by platform

 - Impact of front-end scaling

-- Production overview, per player (IDM, OSAT, foundry)
+- Overview of production by player (IDM, OSAT, foundry)

 - Report synergies